alorbach/pdf2ai/USER_GUIDE.md

-## User Guide: pdf2mm
+## User Guide: PDF2AI – PDF to AI-Ready Corpus Converter

 ### Overview
-pdf2mm converts PDFs into an AI-agent friendly corpus.
+PDF2AI converts PDFs into an AI-agent friendly corpus.
 It extracts per-page text blocks, images, OCR text, concise image captions, optional vision summaries, and embeddings.
 Use the JSONL for programmatic agents; Markdown is for human review.

 ### Installation
 1) Create venv and install deps